pingcap/docs-cn/tidb-binlog/tidb-binlog-configuration-file.md

 ### syncer.to.checkpoint

-This section introduces a configuration item related to `syncer.to.checkpoint`.

-### type

-* Specifies in what way the replication progress is saved.
+* `type`: Specifies in what way the replication progress is saved.
+Currently, the available options are `mysql`, `tidb`, and `file`.
-* Available options: `mysql` and `tidb`.

-* Default value: The same as the downstream type.
-For example, when the downstream is `file`, the progress is saved in the local file system; when the downstream is `mysql`, the progress is saved in the downstream database.
-If you explicitly specify using `mysql` or `tidb` to store the progress, make the following configuration:
+    This configuration item is the same as the downstream type by default.
+For example, when the downstream is `file`, the checkpoint progress is saved in the local file `<data-dir>/savepoint`; when the downstream is `mysql`, the progress is saved in the downstream database.
+If you need to explicitly specify using `mysql` or `tidb` to store the progress, make the following configuration:

-    * `schema`: `tidb_binlog` by default.
+* `schema`: `"tidb_binlog"` by default.

     > **Note:**
     >
     > When deploying multiple Drainer nodes in the same TiDB cluster, you need to specify a different checkpoint schema for each node.
 Otherwise, the replication progress of two instances will overwrite each other.

 * `host`
 * `user`
 * `password`
 * `port`